-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 7. Accepting the election results

 One of the many telling moments in Chris Wallace’s interview with the president last month found Trump refusing to commit to accepting the election results if they’re not in his favor.
-When Swan pivots the conversation to this topic, Trump explains his rationale thusly: “We have a new phenomenon, it’s called mail-in voting.”
+When Swan pivots the conversation to this topic, Trump explains his rationale thusly: “We have a new phenomenon—it’s called mail-in voting.”

 Swan points out that mail-in voting has been part of the American electoral system since the Civil War, and Trump counters by griping about the scale of this year’s election, claiming he heard that someone received a ballot for their dog.
 This portion of the interview ends with Swan pointing out the extent to which Republicans are currently pushing mail-in voting within their ranks.